-German healthcare is one of the reputable in Europe and the world.
+German healthcare is one of the most reputable in Europe and the world.
 Everyone who lives in Germany has access to high-quality medicine and competent doctors.
 Are you wondering if their services are free of charge?

-The amount you pay for private insurance isn’t fixed as in the case with public insurance.
+In contrast, the amount you pay for private insurance isn’t fixed, as is the case with public insurance.
 Private insurance companies set their rates independently from income.

 Private health insurance provided by Feather gives you many benefits as a foreigner in Germany.
 This company speaks English, coverage is more than sufficient, packages are personalized to your situation, and sign-up happens conveniently online.
 Feather is the next-generation insurance provider, which you can trust.
 Read reviews here.

 It also depends on the insurance type: public or private.
 Coverage of public providers often doesn’t include specialists like ophthalmologists, psychotherapists, and cosmetic procedures at the dentist’s office, for example.

-However, if you are living in Germany on consistent basis insurance will cover most of your needs.
+However, if you live in Germany permanently, insurance will cover most of your needs.
 In some cases, you even don’t have to pay for the insurance.